Last week I received the Audioquest Dragonfly version 1.2.

 I received a Dragonfly for testing (let see if I'll keep it).

 Even though Audioquest outlines Windows and iOS support only, the Dragonfly also works under Linux.
-On Android you might run into trouble (I'll test it later on my LG G2 and Android 4.4) .
+I did not run any tests on Android.

 The tricky part, from a handling perspective, is the DF internal "analog" volume control.
 You need to use the OS mixer to address the volume control on the interface.